95% of the general community believe it is important for Aboriginal and Torres Strait Islander people to have a say in matters that affect them.

 Reconciliation in Education

-The Narragunnawali program has Reconciliation Action Plans and reconciliation resources for schools and early learning services.
+Our Narragunnawali program has resources and Reconciliation Action Plans and for all Australian schools and early learning services.

 Research and Policy